entia-lighthaus/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

+# Django Access Control Setup

+This project uses Django's Groups and Permissions system to manage user access.

+## Permissions Added
+- `can_view`: View articles
+- `can_create`: Create new articles
+- `can_edit`: Edit existing articles
+- `can_delete`: Delete articles

+## Groups Configured
+- Viewers
+- Editors
+- Admins

+## Usage
+Assign users to groups via admin or shell.
+Views are protected with `@permission_required` decorators.

 # 📚 LibraryProject

 LibraryProject is a beginner-friendly Django project created to manage and store information about books in a virtual library.
 This project is part of the **Alx_DjangoLearnLab** and serves as an introduction to Django's architecture, development environment, and workflow.